geraldgsh/item-catalog/readme.md

-HMTL was validated using https://validator.w3.org Python was validated using http://pep8online.com/checkresult
+HMTL was validated using https://validator.w3.org

+Python was validated using http://pep8online.com/checkresult# item-catalog